nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 The following are instructions on how to test the program manually.

-### Startup/Exit

-- After downloading the jar file from [here](https://github.com/AY2223S2-CS2113-T11-4/tp/releases/tag/v2.0), double-click on it or run `java -jar todolist.jar` in a terminal to start the program.
+- After downloading the jar file from [here](https://github.com/AY2223S2-CS2113-T11-4/tp/releases/tag/v2.0), run `java -jar todolist.jar` in a terminal to start the program.
   - Expected: The startup, save loading and startup reminder messages will be displayed in the terminal.
+- Try running some commands - use the command `help` or refer to the [User Guide](https://ay2223s2-cs2113-t11-4.github.io/tp/UserGuide.html) for a list of commands.
-- To exit, use the exit command: `exit`
+- To exit, use the command: `exit`
   - Expected: The exit message is displayed in the terminal and the program exits, returning control to the terminal.